-Though maybe 'baptised Catholic' by a possibly Protestant unmarried 15-year-old mother giving birth in a Catholic Dublin hospital, I was brought up an 'illegally adopted' Protestant by this kind Dublin widow Alice Walker.
+I was maybe 'baptised Catholic' by a probably Protestant unmarried 16-year-old mother giving birth in a Catholic Dublin hospital many miles from her home, who some weeks after birth did her own tricky private illegal adoption arrangement when most young unmarried mothers had their babies taken from them at birth for 'legal adoption' or 'disposal'.
+She registered the birth as Kathleen Wilmot but was probably named Catherine Teresa Wilmott or Wilmoth but her private adoption arrangement certainly involved some trickiness and and she may well have had some unusual help from maybe family, the widow or whoever.
+So I was brought up an 'illegally adopted' Protestant by this kind Dublin widow Alice Walker.
 Around age 8, I got rheumatoid arthritis and did spend some months in a convalescent home run by Catholic nuns when I made some pretence of being Catholic - maybe just fooling the Catholic children but certainly not the nuns.
 Though it was run like the army and I was fearful of the nuns and greatly wanted to go home, some at least of those nuns were not bad people.
-And their unpleasant daily spoon of cod liver oil may even have been a bit helpful.
+And their unpleasant daily spoon of cod liver oil may even have been a bit medically helpful.

 So in Leicester I entered the nearest school which was the rather poor Dale Secondary, but 1 year later won a place in Moat Intermediate school and from there to Gateway Grammar school where the Headmaster insisted I must do Physics at Imperial College London and I would be a great physicist.